Would you like your face to appear on this page? Check out our current vacancies.

 Caroline has worked within administration for more than 14 years for large organisations including OCR and Axa.

 Currently Caroline is working as a team support administrator within for NHS Horizons where her day-to-day role includes responsibilities including the arranging of travel bookings, meeting planning, minute taking and preparing for events.
 She is also a Trust Partner within the team.

 Outside of work Caroline enjoys running, playing the guitar and gardening.
-She also gets pleasure spending time with her family and being creative with her young daughter.
+She also gets pleasure spending time with her family and being creative with her young daughters.